CGamesPlay/pilikino/README.md

 Navigate between notes (these are Typora tricks; not the Alfred workflow):

-- Command-Click on a link to another note to open it in Typora.
 - Press Command-T to open a new tab before opening a note to have the note opened in that tab instead of a new window.
+- Command-Click on a link to another note to open it in Typora (the Command-T trick doesn't work here, sadly).
+- Typora's menu has Window -> Merge All Windows to convert all open windows to one window with many tabs.

 ## Reference